 Thousands of reclamation dealers lay within this territory but despite the obvious environmental benefits these companies provide in saving valuable resources and the current focus on the circular economy, these businesses face significant challenges: visibility, access to large scale projects and integration in contemporary building practices.

 An international partnership was set up involving SMEs, research centres, public administrations, and a university to respond to these challenges.
-Project partners include BBRI, Bellastock, Brussels Environment, Construction Confederation Belgium, CSTB, Rotor (lead partner), University of Brighton and of course Salvo.
+Project partners include Buildwise, Bellastock, Brussels Environment, Embuild, Construction Confederation Belgium, CSTB, Rotor (lead partner), University of Brighton and of course Salvo.

 To achieve the project's aim of a 50% increase of reuse and save the millions of tonnes of reusable demolition salvage which is currently being recycled, the project is developing forms of reuse that are economically viable and scalable.
 Taking a collaborative approach and effective cross-industry communication we hope to facilitate the integration of these methods and tools into practice.